Chris Conley Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Season Stats

-- Conley has also chipped in with 325 yards on 21 catches and two touchdowns.
-He has been targeted 35 times and puts up 21.7 receiving yards per game.
+- Conley has 21 catches on 35 targets for 325 yards and two touchdowns, averaging 21.7 yards per game.

-- Conley has been the target of 35 of his team's 481 passing attempts this season, or 7.3% of the target share.
+- Conley has been the target of 7.3% (35 total) of his team's 481 passing attempts this season.

-- The Texans have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+- The Texans have thrown the football in 56.4% of their plays from scrimmage this year while staying on the ground 43.6% of the time.
 This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Conley's matchup with the 49ers.